The Latest: Tokyo sees surge, residents urged to stay home

 On Thursday, Thailand reported 194 new cases, including 181 local transmissions.
 The new outbreak, which began at the country’s largest wholesale seafood market south of Bangkok, has spread to 51 out of the 76 provinces.

-ISLAMABAD — Pakistan says it will initially purchase 1.2 vaccine doses from Chinese company Sinovac as COVID-19 deaths rise in the country.
+ISLAMABAD — Pakistan says it will initially purchase 1.2 million vaccine doses from Chinese company Sinopharm as COVID-19 deaths rise in the country.

 Science and Technology Minister Fawad Chaudhry said on Twitter the vaccine will be provided for free and health workers will get it on priority.
 Pakistan has said the vaccine will be available in the first quarter of the coming year.